 Zion National Park

-Zion National Park is one of the most visited national parks and attractions in Utah with an average of about 4.3 million tourist visits per year.
-It is so massive at over 146,000 hectares in land area that it spans up to three counties in Utah: Washington, Kane, and Iron.
-The major feature of Zion National Park are the Navajo sandstone formations that sprawl throughout the entire park.
-However, there is also a variety in the landscape that also consists of canyons, mountains, buttes, rivers, and natural arches, to name a few.
+Zion National Park is one of the most visited national parks and attractions in Utah, with an average of about 4.3 million tourist visits per year.
+It is so massive, at over 146,000 hectares in land area, that it spans up to three counties in Utah: Washington, Kane, and Iron.
+The major feature of Zion National Park is the Navajo sandstone formations that sprawl throughout the entire park.
+However, the landscape also includes canyons, mountains, buttes, rivers, and natural arches, to name a few.

-Even though the landscape in the park might be deserted and barren at most parts, the park is actually home to several species of birds, mammals, reptiles and even plant species.
-About 8,000 years ago, the region is also the site of a human settlement by the Native Americans.
+Even though the park’s landscape might be deserted and barren in many parts, it is home to several species of birds, mammals, reptiles, and plants.
+About 8,000 years ago, the region was also home to a Native American settlement.

 View all the National Park Service Sites in neighboring states: National Parks in Arizona, National Parks in Colorado, National Parks in Idaho, National Parks in Nevada, National Parks in New Mexico, National Parks in Wyoming